SuperrSonic/snes-vc-booster/README.md

 --no-cc = Removes Classic Controller advertisement and makes loading games faster.

 --gc-remap = Rotates the GameCube controller's ABXY so many games are more comfortable to play.
-(Super Mario World)

 --wiimote-emu = Creates a C2 code based on wii.txt to allow Wii Remotes to control the game.